 - You can substitute peaches, nectarines, strawberries, papaya, or mango for the cantaloupe.

-- To find out other ways to garnish your favorite soup recipe, here is the ultimate list of ideas.
+- Here is the ultimate list of ideas to find out other ways to garnish your favorite soup recipe.

-Please let me know in the comments below if you have any questions or how you liked this recipe.
+Please let me know in the comments how you liked this recipe with summery flavor.
+It’s the perfect recipe for a hot summer day.
 I love hearing from my readers!

-Don’t forget to join the Creating a Cozy Life Facebook Group; you’re not going to believe how amazing it is.
+Don’t forget to join the Creating a Cozy Life Facebook Group; you won’t believe how amazing it is.
 Join here to be part of the virtual cozy cabin.

 Check out my other soup recipes below.
 There’s also a cantaloupe soup pin for Pinterest below, so you don’t lose this recipe.